Makogan/Hermes-Comments/README.md

 ![left comment](Assets/bar.png)
 >The separator bar, created with `alt+shift+;` (; is the actual ';' key)

+## Customizing the comments

+You can decide which characters will be used to create the comments using the settings, just copy paste the following lines into your settings.json file:

+    "hermes-comments.maximum": 50,
+    "hermes-comments.fill": "-",
+    "hermes-comments.frame": "^",
+    "hermes-comments.title": "`",
+    "hermes-comments.separator": "$",

+`maximum` is the maximum level of alignment , i.e the horizontal width fo a title.

+`fill` is the character used ot fill the empty space in a frame.

+When a comment contains the substring `author` the frame is different. `title` defines the character used for autorship frames.

+`separator` defines the character used for the separator bar.

 ## Known Issues

 Applying the commands twice eliminates empty lines in between text